kchien3/yelp-reviews-project/README.md

 ### Description
 Yelp provides [over 15 million user reviews](https://www.yelp.com/dataset) on their website for anybody to explore.
 In this project, various subsets of reviews are used for different investigations, with the size of subsets varying due to computational considerations.

+The highlight of this project is a text generator model, and the training set for that model consisted of 2.7 million characters drawn from 5-star yelp reviews.

 A neural network model was used to generate a corpus of review text consisting of approximately 2.8 million characters (500,000 words) and was used as part of the training set for building classifiers

 ## Exploration